-Work-related trauma can cause extreme anxiety, depression, and employee burnout, leading to absenteeism, conflict, and reduced productivity.
+Workplace trauma exists in every occupation, and it sticks with you long after you’ve logged off.
+It can cause extreme anxiety, depression, and employee burnout, leading to absenteeism, conflict, and reduced productivity.

-This article discusses the main causes and signs of workplace post-traumatic stress disorder (PTSD), and the eight best practices your company can implement to better support sufferers of traumatic experiences in the workplace.
+Keen to avoid this in your workplace and support psychological safety?
+This article discusses the leading causes and signs of workplace post-traumatic stress disorder (PTSD) and the eight best practices your company can implement to support sufferers of traumatic experiences in the workplace.

 Workplace trauma, also called career trauma or workplace PTSD, is an emotional response to negative events at work.
 This can include accidents, natural disasters, and exposure to a toxic work environment.

-Workplace PTSD is not currently defined in the DSM-5 (The Diagnostic and Statistical Manual of Mental Disorders) but lately has been gaining the attention it deserves.
+Workplace PTSD isn’t currently defined in the DSM-5 (The Diagnostic and Statistical Manual of Mental Disorders), but lately, it’s been gaining the attention it deserves.

 Dr. Chi-Chi Obuaya, a psychiatrist and mental health professional, says he’s hesitant to relate workplace trauma directly to clinically defined PTSD.
 However, the disorder causes real damage and may be closer to severe anxiety or depression.